-Suspected fraud or financial crime of any nature will be investigated in an independent, open-minded and professional manner with the aim of protecting the interests of both Practical Action and the suspected individual(s).
+Suspected fraud or financial crime of any nature will be investigated in an independent, open- minded and professional manner with the aim of protecting the interests of both Practical Action and the suspected individual(s).
 This is important in order to avoid damaging the reputation and privacy rights of persons suspected but subsequently found innocent of wrongful conduct and to protect the organisation from potential liability.

-The investigation process will vary according to the circumstances of each case with initial guidance provided by the Financial Crime Team.
-The FCT will assign leadership and responsibility for the investigation of all suspected fraudulent or criminal acts as defined in this policy.
+No investigation should be commenced without prior agreement of the Financial Crime Team.
+The investigation process will vary according to the circumstances of each case with initial guidance provided by the FCT.
+They will also assign leadership and responsibility for the investigation of all suspected fraudulent or criminal acts as defined in this policy.